The Joint-Payee Question

 - What written follow-up will Wells Fargo Bank, N.A. provide pursuant to confirmation number BA3GA0EF8HGGA?

 - What position did counsel of record take in open court between April 22, 2025 and June 30, 2025 concerning the status of any tenant-tendered instrument then in the firm’s possession?
-Subject to the reporter’s transcripts and to the minute orders of the court for hearings during the interval.
+Subject to the reporter’s transcripts and the minute orders of the court for hearings during the interval.

-- Under the firm’s own publicly stated rule that the receipt of any payment from a tenant after the service of a notice voids the notice, what reconciliation does the firm provide between the deposit of cashier’s check #0084412016 on June 30, 2025 and the firm’s continuing position that the underlying notice and the resulting judgment in Gasio v.
+- Under the firm’s own publicly stated rule that receipt of any payment from a tenant after service of a notice voids the notice, what reconciliation does the firm provide between the deposit of cashier’s check #0084412016 on June 30, 2025 and the firm’s continuing position that the underlying notice and the resulting judgment in Gasio v.
 Tran et al. remained valid?
 A documentary question, reserved to qualified counsel and to the State Bar of California.

 The questions above are open documentary inquiries.
 They are not allegations of fact.
-They are the natural questions a reviewer encounters on the face of the instrument, the back of the instrument, the chain of communication preceding and following the instrument, and the applicable statutory framework.
+They are the natural questions a reviewer encounters on the face of the instrument, the back of the instrument, the chain of communication preceding and following it, and the applicable statutory framework.
 The answers belong to the records subject to subpoena and to the institutions that hold them.